 ""As Dad was losing his past...
 I was trying to retrieve it," Keggie writes...
 With the publication of this original, moving book, she has succeeded" Paul Laity, Guardian

-“The facts are golden (cameos from fake SAS men, CIA directors, quasi-evil stepmothers) but from them should could not have made something more oustandingly good.”
+“The facts are golden (cameos from fake SAS men, CIA directors, quasi-evil stepmothers) but from them she could not have made something more oustandingly good.”
 Esquire magazine

 “Beautiful, nostalgic, moving, shocking, swashbuckling, and simply unputdownable, this is the memoir we all want to write” Family Tree Magazine